Josh Brown (ice hockey)

 Joshua Brown (born January 21, 1994) is a Canadian professional ice hockey defenceman for the Bakersfield Condors of the American Hockey League (AHL) while under contract to the Edmonton Oilers of the National Hockey League (NHL).
-He was selected in the sixth round, 152nd overall, by the Florida Panthers in the 2013 NHL entry draft.
-Before joining Edmonton, Brown played for the Panthers, Ottawa Senators, Boston Bruins, and the Arizona Coyotes.
+Brown was selected in the sixth round, 152nd overall, by the Florida Panthers in the 2013 NHL entry draft.
+Before joining Edmonton, Brown played for the Panthers, Ottawa Senators, Boston Bruins, and Arizona Coyotes.

 Playing career

 Junior

 Brown played as a youth locally in his hometown of London, Ontario at the midget level with the London Jr. Knights before he was selected by the Oshawa Generals of the Ontario Hockey League (OHL) in the third round, 44th overall in the 2010 OHL Priority Selection.

 As a 16 year old in 2010–11, he played in the Ontario Junior Hockey League with the Whitby Fury.
 He began his four-year major junior career with the Generals in the OHL in 2011–12.
 Using his large frame as a physical, defensive defenceman, Brown remained with the Generals throughout his junior career, captaining the club for two seasons and capturing the Memorial Cup in his final junior season in 2014–15.